 North Korea is in the grips of "a protracted humanitarian crisis that is largely overlooked by the rest of the world," OCHA said in previewing the visit.

 “Over 10 million people — or 40 percent of the population — require humanitarian assistance,” it said.
 “Chronic food insecurity and undernutrition are widespread, resulting in 1-in-5 children being stunted.
 Access to basic services, such as healthcare, water and sanitation is a challenge for much of the population, especially in rural areas.”

-In April, OCHA and its partner agencies announced an emergency plan to raise $111 million in 2018 to help 6 million North Koreans in dire need of aid.
+In April, OCHA and its partner agencies announced an emergency plan to raise US$111 million in 2018 to help 6 million North Koreans in dire need of aid.
 Donors have pledged little more than 10 percent so far, indicative of many U.N. campaigns contending with donor fatigue, apathy and major, prolonged crises.

 As a result, humanitarian agencies have been forced to significantly scale back programs there.
 OCHA said the cutbacks risk "reversing" some recent gains by lowering national rates of child and maternal mortality.